 As I got older and matured, I discovered the benefits of focusing more on the process and I learned to enjoy training and healthy eating for its own sake – even the grind, the work, the discipline.
 I also learned to focus on self -improvement above all else.

 Seven years later, I competed as a lifetime natural bodybuilder in a National Physique Committee (non-drug-tested) competition in New Jersey.
 I was in the best shape of my life and I nailed my peak.
 I took second place.
 I didn’t lose.
+It was not a failure.
 It was one of my proudest, happiest and most satisfying moments.

 My shift to a more process and personal improvement-focused mindset is probably also a big reason why I’m still training and loving it, almost 30 years later, and can’t imagine ever stopping, even though I don’t compete anymore.